Nonparametric estimation of trawl processes: Theory and applications: Introduction

 \subsection{Main contributions of this article}

 This article develops the first nonparametric estimation theory for trawl processes.
 It presents an estimator for the trawl function which is based on the idea that the derivative of the autocovariance function and the trawl function are proportional to each other.
 It then establishes the consistency of the estimator under mild regularity conditions, using a double-asymptotic scheme based on both in-fill and long-span asymptotics.
-Next, we derived suitable central limit theorems for the proposed estimator, taking various asymptotic relations between the in-fill and the long-span asymptotic regimes into account.
-The resulting central limit theorems are infeasible, in the sense that they typically feature an asymptotic bias and/or an asymptotic variance which is not directly observable.
-Hence we propose new estimators for both the asymptotic bias and variance and prove their consistency.
-This enables us to present feasible central limit theorems which can be implemented in practice.
+Next, we derive suitable central limit theorems for the proposed estimator, taking various asymptotic relations between the in-fill and the long-span asymptotic regimes into account.
+The resulting central limit theorems are infeasible, in the sense that they typically feature an asymptotic bias and/or an asymptotic variance that is not directly observable.
+Hence, we propose new estimators for both the asymptotic bias and variance and prove their consistency.
+This enables us to present feasible central limit theorems that can be implemented in practice.
 As an application of our theoretical results, we develop suitable estimators for slices of trawl sets, which are disjoint subsets obtained via intersection and set-difference operations applied to trawl sets.
 Such slice estimators can be applied in the construction of nonparametric predictors of trawl processes.

-Since our asymptotic theory depends on a delicate balance between an in-fill and a long-span asymptotic regime, we assess the finite sample performance of our proposed methods in detailed simulation experiments.

-Finally, we apply the new methodology to modelling and forecasting high-frequency financial data, consisting of spreads between the best bid and ask prices of a limit order book.
-We show that our methodology works at least as well as parametric methods and sometimes even better while being easy to implement and avoiding the need for parametric model selection.
+Since our asymptotic theory depends on a delicate balance between an in-fill and a long-span asymptotic regime, we assess the finite-sample performance of our proposed methods in detailed simulation experiments.
+Finally, we provide three case studies demonstrating the practical use of the new methodology: First, we show how it can be used for model selection and misspecification testing.
+Second, we apply the new methodology to modelling and forecasting high-frequency financial data, consisting of spreads between the best bid and ask prices of a limit order book.
+Third, we relate integer-valued trawl processes to stochastic queues and demonstrate how the associated busy time distribution can be estimated within our framework.